nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Data archiving

+### Zoom Link Management

+As Cap 5 Buddy is designed to suit the needs of SoC students during the transition to online learning, it is crucial to design features which allows efficient management of zoom links which are widely used during online learning.
+However, it is worth noting that these features can be easily modified to manage any website links, showcasing the usefulness of these features beyond online learning.

+The section below provides details of the implementation of each zoom link related function and design considerations of these features.

+#### Details of implementation

 ### Contact List Management

 As a module tracking system, Cap 5 Buddy allows users to manage a list of module-related contacts with ease.